3DPrintDemon/CanBus_Troubleshooting/README.md

 # To set up your Canbus network follow the Katapult documentation.
 https://github.com/Arksine/katapult

 If however you don't use Katapult & want to flash in DFU mode with no bootloader you can do that too.
-I might help remove a layer of complexity if you're having issues.
+It might help remove a layer of complexity if you're having issues.

 THIS WILL OVERWRITE ANY KATAPULT BOOTLOADERS!
 TO FLASH KATAPULT BACK AFTERWARDS YOU WILL NEED TO MANUALLY PUT THE NODE INTO DFU MODE AGAIN!